My

 Links are essentially clickable text that will take the user to a determined URL.
 To link your website visitor to your Airtable journal click on the + in the editor and select 'Links'.

-Open up the side bar editor to rename your link and add your Airtable journal URL you want your visitors to see.
+You'll create a new element that will default with the text 'Link'.Open up the side bar editor to rename your link and add your Airtable journal URL you want your visitors to see.

 You can also add a link in the middle of a text block a bit more discretely by following the Markdown formatting tips below the text input box.

-โญ Pro Tip: To have your links open up into a new tab instead of changing the page add '/@blank' to the end of any URL
+โญ Pro Tip: To have your links open up into a new tab instead of changing the page add '/@blank' to the end of any URL

 4b.
 Using a button